G Locus – Progressive Graying

 Progressive Greying Dogs Poodle grey

 Nose and skin pigment will not fade and keep their original color.
-Phaeomelanin doesn’t seem to be affected in many cases but the influence of fading on phaeomelanin intensity remains unclear[1].

 Progressive Greying Dogs Cesky Terrier

 One candidate for explaining graying is the KITLG gene on dog chromosome 15.
-In a recently published study variation in KITLG seemed to be associated with pigment intensity along the hair shaft, phaeomelanin intensity in some breeds but also with color variation in eumelanin-based Poodles[2].
+In a recently published study, variation in KITLG seemed to be associated with pigment intensity along the hair shaft, phaeomelanin intensity in some breeds, but also with color variation in eumelanin-based Poodles[2].

 But for now, we can only theorize how graying works from a breeder’s perspective.
 Progressive graying seems to be an incomplete dominant trait that causes a dose-dependent effect on all eumelanin in a dog’s coat.